A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Diffusion model background

 \subsection{Score matching}

-The score matching process is essential to training score-based generative models to optimize the score function approximation used in the reverse denoising process~\cite{geffner2023compositionalscoremodelingsimulationbased, rozet_score-based_2023, sharrock2024sequentialneuralscoreestimation, song_pseudoinverse-guided_2022}..
-The score function is defined as the gradient of the logarithm of the probability density function
+Score matching is the training principle underlying score-based generative models, enabling approximation of the score function used in the reverse diffusion process~\cite{song_pseudoinverse-guided_2022,rozet_score-based_2023,sharrock2024sequentialneuralscoreestimation}.
+The score is defined as the gradient of the log-density,

-The primary objective of score matching is to train a neural network, referred to as a score network (or score model), that can estimate this score function accurately across different noise levels~\cite{geffner2023compositionalscoremodelingsimulationbased, rozet_score-based_2023, sharrock2024sequentialneuralscoreestimation}. , notated as

-The subscript $t$ indicates that the data ${\bfx}_t$ is a noisy version of the original data ${\bfx}_0$ at a specific time step $t$ within the forward diffusion process.

-The most common method for minimizing the loss function assigned to the score network~\eqref{eq:score_net} is \emph{denoising score matching} (DSM).
-DSM frames the learning problem as minimizing a discrepancy between the estimated score and the true score of data perturbed by noise~\cite{geffner2023compositionalscoremodelingsimulationbased, rozet_score-based_2023}.
-Explicitly, the DSM objective is given by